 Before you leave for the airport, check online for the latest travel information and scheduled services from your airline.

-Aviation security for passengers
+Aviation Security for Passengers

-From 31 October 2019, if there is no EU Exit deal, most passengers will not experience any difference in aviation security screening.
+You will not experience any difference in aviation security screening.
 The UK will continue to apply robust aviation security measures and prioritise passenger safety and security.